xy-wang-4/svl_robot_bringup/README.md

 # This is a forked repo with some modifications for Autoware and F1tenth project
 Assume svl and autoware have been installed and configured.

-# Below is the original description
+# SVL Robot Bringup(This part is from the original repo)

-# SVL Robot Bringup

 `svl_robot_bringup` is a ROS2 package to assist with using [Nav2](https://navigation.ros.org/), the ROS 2 navigation stack, with the SVL Simulator.